 3. Visualise (keep your mind on your goals)

-In reality, I do not follow this idea exactly to the letter, but I do to the principle.
+In reality, I don’t follow this idea exactly to the letter, but I do follow the principle.
 So tweak and fine-tune your own Miracle Morning.